jackyes/GoTube/README.md

     CrfHigh: High video quality
     UploadPath: Path to the uploaded file directory
     ConvertPath: Path to the converted video directory
-    AllowUploadWithPsw: Allow video upload only with password.
-See file users.yaml to set username/password
+    AllowUploadOnlyFromUsers: Allow upload only from users and admins
+    AllowUploadOnlyFromAdmins: Allow upload only from users and admins
+    VideoOnlyForUsers: Show video and list only to users and admin
     NrOfCoreVideoConv: Number of threads used for video conversion
     DelVidAftUpl: Delete or keep original video after conversion
     VideoPerPage: Number of displayed video per page in Video list